reactjs/react.dev/content/docs/composition-vs-inheritance.md

 Anything inside the `<FancyBorder>` JSX tag gets passed into the `FancyBorder` component as a `children` prop.
 Since `FancyBorder` renders `{props.children}` inside a `<div>`, the passed elements appear in the final output.

 While this is less common, sometimes you might need multiple "holes" in a component.
-In such cases you may come up with your own convention instead of using `children`:
+In such cases, you may come up with your own convention instead of using `children`:

 ```js{5,8,18,21}
 function SplitPane(props) {